jnharton/mud-server/README.md

 ## Copyright
 Copyright (c) 2012 Jeremy Harton.
 See LICENSE.txt for further details.

-The license given basically applies to all files in the source (MUDServer/src) directory.
+The license given basically applies to all files in the source (MUDServer/src) directory unless otherwise specified here or in a file (license-exclusions.txt) within the package/folder in question.